NINA SHIVDASANI ROVSHEN IN CONVERSATION WITH SHAI HEREDIA (JUNE 2005)

 NSR: Well I looked at my notes recently and surprisingly found that there’s a lot about the audience.
 I thought I just wanted to create.
 But at the time I had clearly written there that I want an audience, I want to cut across all cultures, all age groups, and create a visual language for anyone to understand – a kind of universal language.
 I wanted to be able to speak to a rural audience essentially, so therefore it had to be pictorial, so they had to understand how it evolved, and the story is so simple you can understand even without listening to the words.

 SH: So how did you work with or direct the villagers?
-What were the power dynamics of that relationship actually?
 How did you communicate what you were trying to do?

-SH: So were the villagers drawing from their own real experiences in a way?
+SH: Were the villagers drawing from their own real experiences in a way?

 NSR: Yes.
 They knew their own truth.
 Most of what they were saying was in their minds already.
 I would just give them a gist or a line or the idea and then their own improvisation and spontaneity would take over.
 This was very interesting.